samarth1256/SCSDB/README.md

 5. Made infinite scroll mechanism using react infinite scroll component, by increasing page
 6. Completed all sidenavs like people, movies, tvshows.
 7. Added ratings in each section like movies, tvshows but removed from cards in case of people.

+   Access the site here using VPN - https://smdbresponsive.vercel.app/